nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

   Subresource Integrity (SRI).
 This can help prevent malicious code from being loaded on the website if one of the third-party sites hosting JavaScript files (such as analytics scripts) is compromised.

-### Applying CSP Effectively

-To apply CSP effectively, it's important to implement the rules via HTTP headers as opposed to using [meta tags](https://content-security-policy.com/examples/meta/).
-This ensures the policy is enforced before any content is rendered.
 For example, a simple yet effective policy might look like this:

 ```text
 Content-Security-Policy: default-src 'none'; script-src 'self' https://cdn.example.com; style-src 'self';
 ```

-In this configuration, only scripts from the same origin (self) and a trusted third-party CDN (cdn.example.com) are allowed, while all other content is blocked by default (`default-src 'none'`).
-This greatly reduces the risk of running malicious scripts on your site.
+In this configuration, only scripts from the same origin (`'self'`) and a trusted third-party CDN (`cdn.example.com`) are allowed, while all other content is blocked by default (`default-src 'none'`).

-By combining CSP with SRI, you can enforce even stricter security measures.
-While CSP restricts the sources from which scripts can be loaded, SRI ensures that the integrity of the script content itself is maintained by checking its cryptographic has.
-Here is an example of how to enforce this using CSP:
+### Applying Policies Effectively

+To maximize CSP's protection, it's essential to apply the rules thoughtfully and in conjunction with SRI.
+While SRI ensures that fetched resources haven't been tampered with, CSP restricts where these resources can be loaded from.
+This combination creates a robust defense against supply chain attacks.

+For instance, to enforce script integrity with CSP, you can include an SRI hash directly in the CSP rule:

 ```text
 Content-Security-Policy: script-src 'self' 'sha384-abc123...';
 ```

-This rule allows only scripts from the same origin (self) to be loaded, and also permits any script that matches the provided hash `sha384-abc123...` regardless of its source.
+This restricts script loading to your domain and scripts that exactly match the hash regardless of their origin.
 If you want to enforce even tighter security, you can create a hash-only policy like this:

 ```text
 Content-Security-Policy: script-src 'sha384-abc123...' 'sha384-def456...';
 ```

-With this configuration, only scripts that match the specified cryptographic hashes can be loaded, ensuring that even if a trusted source is compromised, no unauthorized or altered scripts can be executed.
+This approach ensures only authorized scripts are executed, even if a trusted source is compromised.

-Be wary of using directives like `unsafe-inline` or `unsafe-eval`, as they can weaken your policy and expose your site to attacks.
+Avoid risky directives like `unsafe-inline` or `unsafe-eval`, as they can weaken your policy and expose your site to attacks.
+If you're concerned about disrupting functionality, start by deploying CSP in `report-only` mode.
+This allows you to monitor violations without blocking content, helping you fine-tune your policy before enforcing it fully.

+Always apply CSP via HTTP headers, not [meta tags](https://content-security-policy.com/examples/meta/) when possible, to ensure the policy is enforced before any content is rendered.

+If you would like to experiment with CSP rules, my [csp-docker](https://github.com/nizos/csp-docker) project offers an easy-to-use NGINX environment for testing and refining security headers.

 For more guidance on configuring CSP, refer to the [CSP specification](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy).

-While CSP is a powerful tool, it can sometimes block legitimate functionality, especially when using third-party services like analytics or payment gateways.
-To avoid this, start by applying CSP in `report-only` mode.
-This lets you monitor violations without affecting functionality, giving you time to fine-tune your policies before full enforcement.

-For developers who want to experiment with security headers, my [csp-docker](https://github.com/nizos/csp-docker) project offers an easy-to-use NGINX environment for doing just that.

 ### Common Threats and How CSP Helps